omnibrain/svguitar/README.md

     strokeWidth: 2,

     /**
-     * The width of the top fret (only used if position is 1) */
+     * The width of the nut (only used if position is 1) */
-    topFretWidth: 10,
+    nutWidth: 10,

+    /**
+     * If this is set to `true`, the starting fret (eg. 3fr) will not be shown.
+If the position is 1 the
+     * nut will have the same width as all other frets.
+     */
+    noPosition: false,

     /**
      * The color of the title (overrides color)